albberrrt/albberrrt/README.md

 <div style="display: flex; flex-direction: row; ">

 Enthusiast of web development and AI technologies.
 I'm a Software Developer, currently working with Web Development.
 I studied at Professor Camargo Aranha College, where I have already participated in several school projects related to the IT area.
-Now I'm studying AI integrations into websites.
+Now I'm studying AI creation and integrations into websites.
+In my spare time, I teach in an uncomplicated way Programming and Robotics to children and teenagers who want to dive into the tech world earlier, like I did.
 Feel free to take a look at my projects, and leave a star on what you like heheeh 😉

   <img height="170em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=albberrrt&layout=compact&theme=buefy">
 </div>